flybywiresim/docs/docs/start/support.md

 - Clearly describe the issue in a way a third person can fully understand and reproduce it!
 - Include references like screenshots or videos

-!!! warning "Be aware that issue that do not follow the template or provide insufficient information might get ignored or closed without response."
+!!! warning "Be aware that issues that do not follow the template or provide insufficient information might get ignored or closed without any response."

 ## Collecting Support Information